For Authors|For Editors|For Reviewers

 Prior to starting the study, ethical approval must have been obtained for all protocols from the local institutional review board (IRB) or other appropriate ethics committee to confirm the study meets national and international guidelines for research on humans.
 A statement detailing this, including the name of the ethics committee and the reference number where appropriate, must appear in all manuscripts reporting such research.

 For non-interventional studies (e.g., surveys), where ethical approval is not required (e.g., because of national laws) or where a study has been granted an exemption by an ethics committee, this should be stated within the manuscript with a full explanation.
-Where a study has been granted exemption, the name of the ethics committee which provided this should also be included.
+Where a study has been granted exemption, the name of the ethics committee that provided this should also be included.
 However, if the researcher is in doubt, they should always seek advice from the relevant department before conducting the study.

-Authors reporting the use of a new procedure or tool in a clinical setting, must give a clear justification in the manuscript for why the new procedure or tool was deemed more appropriate than usual clinical practice to meet the patient’s clinical need, and should obtain ethics approval and informed patient consent for participation in the study.
+Authors reporting the use of a new procedure or tool in a clinical setting must give a clear justification in the manuscript for why the new procedure or tool was deemed more appropriate than usual clinical practice to meet the patient’s clinical need, and should obtain ethics approval and informed patient consent for participation in the study.

 In case of clinical trials, which are defined as "any research study that prospectively assigns human participants or groups of humans to one or more health-related interventions to evaluate the effects on health outcomes", the trial registration number (TRN) should be included in the last line of the manuscript abstract.
 Suitable publicly available registries are those listed on the ICMJE website and the WHO International Clinical Trials Registry Platform.
 For clinical trials that have not been registered prospectively, Discovery Medicine encourages retrospective registration to ensure the complete publication of all results.
 In such cases, the TRN, date of registration and the words ‘retrospectively registered’ should be included in the manuscript.